inet-framework/inet-showcases/visualizer/interfacetable/doc/index.rst

 Further information
 -------------------

-For more information, refer to the ``InterfaceTableVisualizer`` NED documentation.
+For more information, refer to the :ned:`InterfaceTableVisualizer` NED documentation.

 Discussion